galaxyproject/planemo/docs/best_practices_workflows.rst

 There are a number of things the user interface of Galaxy will allow that are not considered best practices because they make the workflow harder to test, use within subworkflows and invocation reports, and consume via the API.
+It is easier to use workflows in all of these contexts if they stick to the best practices discussed in this document.

-These best practices can be checking with:
+Many of these best practices can be checked with Planemo using the follow command:

 ::

     $ planemo workflow_lint path/to/workflow.ga

+If ``workflow_lint`` is sent a directory, it will scan the directory for workflow artifacts - including Galaxy workflows and Dockstore ``.dockstore.yml`` files that register Galaxy workflows.

 Workflow Structure
 ------------------